 What actually bitcoin provided was a peer-to-peer decentralized and a digital currency system.
 The entire system of this bitcoin purely functions on the work done by a group of people called as miners.
 The two biggest activities that the miners do are:

 Mining for blocks

-This process follows the protocol called proof of work and once a new block is discovered, the miners who are responsible for the discovery will be rewarded, currently a set of 12.5 bitcoins are given and this is halved after every 210,000 blocks are added, but this is not the only incentive that the miners earn.
+This procedure follows the protocol called proof of work and once a new block is discovered, the miners who are responsible for the discovery will be rewarded, currently a set of 12.5 bitcoins are given and this is halved after every 210,000 blocks are added, but this is not the only incentive that the miners earn.

 Adding transactions to the blocks

 When a set of miners discover and mine a new block, they become the temporary dictators of that new block.

 For Example, A has to send 5 bitcoins to B, she is actually not physically sending him any kind of money, the miners need to add this transaction to the blocks in the chain available and only then the transaction is deemed to be complete.